j33k3k/RT/sysmonInjectionAnalysis.md

 ### Sysmon Analysis
 Direct syscalls produce identical kernel events as previous techniques as Sysmon kernel callbacks are completely unaffected by userland hook bypass.
 The key difference vs T1 and T2 is in the
 EID 10 CallTrace and GrantedAccess value.
 NtOpenProcess via direct syscall enforces exact rights more strictly than Win32 OpenProcess.
-T5 CallTrace shows injector binary jumping directly without passing through ntdll or KERNELBASE.
-This is a detectable anomaly where legitimate processes always route through ntdll for system calls.
+T5 CallTrace shows KERNELBASE.dll is absent from chain in T1/T2 it appeared between ntdll and the injector binary because OpenProcess routes through it.
+In T5 the syscall jumps directly from the injector into the kernel bypassing KERNELBASE.dll entirely where OpenProcess actually lives.

 | Step | Action                              | Sysmon EID | Rule Triggered          |
 |------|-------------------------------------|------------|-------------------------|